2013 In Review & 2014 Plans!

 * November/ December- trail cattle and horses to their winter pasture; Thanksgiving then Christmas!

 In the past, we fretted over the uncertainty in the economy as recovery seemed slower than expected.
-It appears now that we are regaining some lost ground and there is a presence of cautious optimism.
-There are many variables to consider when making projections for the 2013 guest season but we are more optimistic this year than last.
-Our international bookings are up for this point in time and we hope the trend will continue.
+It appears now that the economy has recovered to the point where vacationing is once again a priority for individual and family well being.
+There are many variables to consider when making projections for the 2014 guest season but we are more optimistic this year than last.
+Our international bookings are up for this point in time and we hope this trend will continue.
 Those inquiring about a ranch visit indicate that they plan to travel and are looking for adventure travel within the 50 states….we are certain we fit the bill!